-Welcome to SUNY College of Optometry!
 Below you will find all the requirements for applying to the OD program.
 The admission cycle begins on July 1.

-Official transcripts of all college courses taken to date must be submitted by the institutions through optomCAS.
+Official transcripts of all college courses taken to date must be submitted by the institutions through OptomCAS.

 Letters of recommendation

-A letter of recommendation must be prepared and sent by the Pre-professional Committee at the undergraduate school where you completed the majority of your pre-professional courses through optomCAS.
+A letter of recommendation must be prepared and sent by the pre-professional committee at the undergraduate school where you completed the majority of your pre-professional courses through OptomCAS.
 If a committee exists and cannot submit a letter of recommendation, a letter from that committee indicating why they cannot provide the information is required.

-The Optometry Admissions Test (OAT) is an assessment of your academic ability and knowledge in 6 sections: biology, chemistry, organic chemistry, physics, math (quantitative) and reading comprehension.
+The Optometry Admissions Test (OAT) is an assessment of your academic ability and knowledge in six sections: biology, chemistry, organic chemistry, physics, math (quantitative) and reading comprehension.
 The OAT is offered throughout the year at Prometric Testing Centers.
 You should plan ahead for taking the OAT and schedule a testing date several weeks in advance.
 Information about registering for the test can be found at: ADA.org.